Main Characters | Hero Association (S-Class Heroes) | Neo Heroes | Villains and Monsters (Monster Association) | Others

 - Curb-Stomp Battle: Defeats his opponents very easily, then gets defeated with one punch by Saitama, who finds him very annoying.

 - Empowered Badass Normal: Easily kills Rosie, another participant who became a monster, and eats one of the monster cells to become a monster himself.
-He is able to have a tough fight with Suiryu.
+He is able to have a close fight with Suiryu.

 - Jerkass: During combat, he is quite vicious and bloodthirsty as he often beats his opponent to the verge of death.
 And he doesn't hesitate to eat a monster cell.